To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 In our capital, the response times to priority 1 calls rose slightly in the Metro PD’s 2018 annual report from 6.68 minutes in 2017 to 6.87 minutes in 2018.
 A priority 1 call is defined as “Priority 1 calls involve circumstances where an imminent threat to the safety of persons or the potential for significant property damage exists resulting in a Code 1 response being authorized.“

-7 minutes is the average response time to priority calls in Seattle.
-However, according to the Seattle Times, they are missing that mark when responding to certain areas and certain report types, including domestic violence7.
+7 minutes is the reported average response time to priority calls in Seattle. *However, according to the Seattle Times, they are missing that mark when responding to certain areas and certain report types, including domestic violence7.

 According to WFAA ABC News 8, even though Dallas strives to keep response times under 8 minutes, they are averaging just over 8 minutes for the highest priority calls8.

-The Miami Dade Police Department has made it a priority to work toward a goal of an 8 minute response time.
-High priority calls are currently averaging just over 8 minutes9.
+The Miami Dade Police Department claims their goal is to beat an 8 minute response time.
+High priority calls were reported to average just over 8 minutes9.

-According to ABC 13 News in Houston, the city’s average police response time for all major crimes has increased in the last 5 years.
-The most serious calls now average 10 minutes5.
+According to ABC 13 News in Houston, the city’s average police response time for all major crimes has increased in the last several years since reporting.
+High priority calls were reported to average 10 minutes5.

 Atlanta, GA – 10 to 13.5 minutes (2019)